John Leighton (curator)

 Sir John Leighton (born 22 February 1959) is a British art historian, curator and museum director.
-He is currently Director-General of the National Galleries of Scotland.
+He was (until October 2023 when Anne Lyden took control) Director-General of the National Galleries of Scotland.

 Early life

 Leighton was born in Belfast in 1959 and educated at Portora Royal School Enniskillen (1970 – 77).
 He studied Fine Art at the University of Edinburgh and Edinburgh College of Art, graduating in 1982.
 He undertook postgraduate studies at the Courtauld Institute of Art in London, obtaining an MA in 1983.

 Career

 Leighton was Curator of 19th-century paintings at the National Gallery in London from 1986 until 1997.
 He was responsible for numerous exhibitions during this period including Caspar David Friedrich’s Winter Landscapes (1990), Art in the Making: Impressionism (1990), Seurat’s Bathers (1997).
 He was Director of the Van Gogh Museum in Amsterdam from 1997 until 2006.
 Leighton has been Director-General of the National Galleries of Scotland since 2006.
 He was elected a Fellow of the Royal Society of Edinburgh in 2008.